 This needs the Fujifilm XH1 + the VPB-XH1 battery grip for it to fit properly.

 I’ve had a few of the Gariz cases on a few different cameras.
 I kept one on my Fujifilm XT1 at all times and loved it.
 If you’re not going with a battery grip or a Really Right Stuff base plate, this is a great way to protect your camera for wear and tear.
 It allows full battery access with a mounting hole for a tripod plate.
 Unlike a lot of leather cases, the base of this is metal so the camera stays rigid while on a tripod.

 X-H1 Camera Straps

 There are basically three types of straps with three types of configurations.
 Leather straps, nylon straps, and wrist straps.
-You can connect them at the bottom of the camera, at the top of the camera or just on one eyelet as a wrist strap.
-I’ll list all the straps I’ve used and like and let you decide which are the best straps for the X-H1.
+You can connect them at the bottom of the camera, at the top of the camera, or just on one eyelet as a wrist strap.
+I’ll list all the straps I’ve used and liked and let you decide which are the best straps for the X-H1.

 Best Handmade Leather Straps

 Probably my favorite leather strap is either the LeicaTime Deluxe strap or the HardGraft ReProcess strap.
 But Tap & Dye do make a nice strap as well.
 (I just want you to know I get zero commission for linking to these leather straps.
 But HardGraft sometimes sends me stuff to review.)